dmulyalin/ttp/docs/source/Template Variables/index.rst

 Template Variables
 ==================

-TTP supports definition of arbitrary variables using dedicated xml tags <v>, <vars> or <variables>.
-Withing these tags variables can be defined in various formats and loaded using one of supported loaders.
-Variables can also be defined in external text files and loaded using *include* attribute.
+TTP supports definition of arbitrary variables using dedicated XML tags ``<v>``, ``<vars>``, or ``<variables>``.
+Within these tags, variables can be defined in various formats and loaded using one of the supported loaders.
+Variables can also be defined in external text files and loaded via the *include* attribute.

-Various values can be recorded in template variables before, during or after parsing.
-That additional data can be added to results, used for dynamic path constructions.
+Values can be recorded in template variables before, during, or after parsing.
+This additional data can be added to results or used for dynamic path constructions.

 Inputs reference
 -------------------